There is a saying ‘you don’t know what you’ve got till it’s gone’.

 Something else I didn’t realize was the fact no matter how full the freezer was, we always seemed to be buying more food, to the point where it wouldn’t fit, so we were eating newly bought food over what was being stored.

 Perhaps, in having all these conveniences, and gadgets at hand, that’s the problem.
-We take so many things for granted and live a life that is centred around convenience.
+We take so many things for granted and live a life that is centered around convenience.

 What would happen if those conveniences were taken away?